marksmccann/boost-js/README.md

 ```

 ### $.fn.myplugin.instances
 Each instance for a plugin is stored in an array.
-Boost Js uses the instance's id or it's position in the array as the key.
+Boost JS uses the instance's id or it's position in the array as the key.
 ```javascript
 var someInstance = $.fn.myplugin.instances.someId;
 ```